Concordium/concordium-scan/frontend/README.md

 ```

 The app itself will now run on [http://localhost:5000](http://localhost:5000), while the Firebase Emulator UI can be seen on [http://localhost:5000](http://localhost:5000).

+## Deployment

+The app is currently hosted in [Firebase](https://console.firebase.google.com/), in three different projects (one for each environment).
+This is the suggested way to do it, because each environment needs its own server (as Nuxt3 does not currently support static builds).

+Currently, the app is automatically deployed to DEV and TEST in true CD fashion on any change to `main` (pending successful quality checks).
+PROD deployment currently requires manual approval, although this is subject to change when we have more automated quality control in place.
+You can see [the entire CI/CD pipeline](https://dev.azure.com/fintechbuilders/ConcordiumScan/_build?definitionId=15) in Azure.

+Please note that the pipeline itself has a single secret variable for the Firebase token.

+The pipeline configuration itself can be seen in [azure-pipelines-frontend.yml](devops/azure-pipelines-frontend.yml).

 ## Quality control